 There are many things about Python that make it a top programming language for an NLP project.
 Python’s syntax and semantics are transparent, making it an excellent choice for Natural Language Processing.
 Moreover, it’s simple and offers excellent support for integration with other languages and tools.

-But it also provides developers with extensive libraries that handle many NLP-related tasks such as document classification, topic modeling, part-of-speech (POS) tagging, and sentiment analysis.
+But it also provides developers with extensive NLP tools and libraries that handle many NLP-related tasks such as document classification, topic modeling, part-of-speech (POS) tagging, and sentiment analysis.

-Read on to see 6 amazing Python Natural Language Processing libraries that have over the years helped us deliver quality projects to our clients.
+Read on to learn more 6 amazing Python Natural Language Processing libraries that have over the years helped us deliver quality projects to our clients.

 Supporting tasks such as classification, tokenization, stemming, tagging, parsing, and semantic reasoning, this library is your main tool for natural language processing.
 Today it serves as an educational foundation for Python developers who are dipping their toes in NLP.
 The library was developed by Steven Bird and Edward Loper at the University of Pennsylvania and played a key role in breakthrough NLP research.
 Many universities around the globe now use NLTK in their courses.